 In coordination with Brandon Wong of Nu Alpha Phi, Herrick has enlisted the support of fellow Lambda Phi Epsilon members Mahir Khan (Fall 2017, University at Buffalo) and Wei Ni Colon (Fall 2015, University at Buffalo) as founders of Trigger Collective—an NYC-based DJ/Producer group—to coordinate fundraising events for Mask Our Heroes.
 Among those include collecting donations via a nationwide Instagram bingo social media campaign as well as an upcoming digital live stream hosted on Twitch.
 The charity streaming event will include performances by brothers Herrick, Khan, and Colon, as well as several other DJs to continue the fundraising effort.
 The cause has been supported by chapters from Sigma Psi Zeta, Kappa Phi Lambda, Sigma Omicron Pi, and Alpha Sigma Rho.

 Khan, a full-time EMT and New York native works on the frontlines, highlighting the importance of Personal Protective Equipment (PPE) for emergency healthcare professionals.
-He mentions the troubling scarcity of PPE in NYC and the struggles he faces every day.
+He mentions the troubling scarcity of PPE in NYC and the struggles he faces every day in the era of COVID-19.
 “I’ve been using my same N95 mask for two weeks and I don’t really switch it out unless the bands that hold it up to your head breaks,” says Khan.
 “It’s a terrifying thought that you can be working with a patient and the band snaps and that’s it.
 You’re exposed to the virus.”

 “Mask Our Heroes started off as a Greek initiative,” said Wong.
 “As this situation hits close to home, we are looking to partner with other organizations and businesses to scale our fundraising operation, leverage our buying power with suppliers, and expand the reach for this cause.”
 Alumni may contribute to the Mask Our Heroes GoFundMe campaign online: https://www.gofundme.com/f/maskourheroesNYC.